XiaoxuYangLab/Human_DRG_SG/Analysis/Simulate_starting_population/README.md

 ### Simulate the potential progenitor cell population based on variants that are specific to sample groups

 We assume variants specific to sample groups are 0 positive in the comparing group, when the split occurred, only one cell was carrying the variant.
 Clustered variants that reflected clustering events from passenger mutations.
-Performance with and without those cluster is compared.
+Performance with and without those clusters is compared.

 ### Plotting for the simulation results